-$(load \times eccentricity)$.
+Figure 6.4 shows the failure loads of the 10-ft high reinforced walls, plotted against applied moments (load x eccentricity).
 Test points for individual specimens are numbered in accordance with table 5.1.
-If it is assumed that the strength of the 10-ft walls was not appreciably affected by slenderness, this plot also represents the cross-sectional capacity of these walls.
+If it is assumed that the strength of the 10-ft walls was not appreciably affected by slenderness, this plot also represents the cross sectional capacity of these walls.
 The solid curve shown in the figure is a theoretical interaction curve for the section capacity of this wall.
 Moments were computed on the assumption that at failure plane sections remain plane and that the stress distribution was approximately linear.
 The transformed section in figure 6.2 was used in the computations.
-The yield strength of the steel, f's , was taken as 60,000 psi, and f'm , the compressive strength of masonry, was computed from the average prism strength under axial load as 1890 psi.
+The yield strength of the steel, f', was taken as 60,000 psi, and f'm, the compressive strength of masonry, was computed from the average prism strength under axial load as 1890 psi.
 Additional information pertaining to the development of theoretical interaction curves is contained in reference [8].

-It can be seen by comparing the actual test results with the intersection points of the solid interaction curve with the dashed sloping lines representing the various load eccentricities of the tests, that moment capacities are very conservatively predicted.
-Another interaction curve has been computed, using the average flexural compressive strength of 2,900 psi, developed by the walls at the maximum test eccentricity of t/3.
+It can be seen by comparing the actual test results with

+the intersection points of the solid interaction curve with the dashed sloping lines representing the various load eccentricities of the tests that moment capacities are very conservatively predicted.
+Another interaction curve has been computed, using the average flexural compressive strength developed by the walls at the maximum test eccentricity of t/3, which is 2900 psi.
 This curve is shown by the dashed line in figure 6.4.
-Note that this curve agrees with actual test results only at the t/3 eccentricity.
+Note that this curve agrees with actual test results only at the t/3eccentricity.
 At smaller eccentricities the curve overestimates wall strength, and it is apparent by the way the curve diverges from the test results that flexural strength increased with increasing eccentricity.
 If this observation is extrapolated to eccentricities greater than t/3, it may be deduced that the curve is conservative for eccentricities greater than t/3, but overestimates moment capacities for eccentricities smaller than t/3.
-If we define flexural strength as af'm , where a is a function of load eccentricity (or strain gradients). then for the test results of the reinforced walls at t/3eccentricity $a \approx 1.5$.
+If we define flexural strength as af',, where a is a function of load eccentricity (or strain gradients), then for the test results of the reinforced walls at t/3 eccentricity a $\simeq 1.5$ .